zhong-yy/volpick/README.md

 These scripts and notebooks are not designed as a package for general purposes.
 They just represent the workflow we used to train and evaluate deep-learning phase picker on volcano seismicity in the paper.
-Therefore, there are inevitably some quick and dirty code implementations that may not be used directly in other situation.
+Therefore, there are inevitably some quick and dirty code implementations that may not be used directly in other situations.

 Part of the training and evaluation code is adapted from [pick-benchmark](https://github.com/seisbench/pick-benchmark).